crdoconnor/strictyaml/README.rst

 StrictYAML
 ==========

-StrictYAML is a `type-safe <https://en.wikipedia.org/wiki/Type_safety>`_ YAML parser, built on `ruamel.yaml <http://pypi.python.org/pypi/ruamel.yaml>`_ that eliminates most of the `bullshit <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#what-bullshit-in-ordinary-yaml-does-strictyaml-remove>`_ in the YAML spec.
+StrictYAML is a `type-safe <https://en.wikipedia.org/wiki/Type_safety>`_ YAML parser. built atop `ruamel.yaml <http://pypi.python.org/pypi/ruamel.yaml>`_ that parses a restricted subset of the YAML specificaton.

+Priorities:

+* Readability of YAML.
+* Ease of use of API.
+* Secure by default.
+* Strict validation of markup and straightforward type casting.
+* Clear, human readable exceptions with line numbers.
-It's designed to serve as an easy drop in replacement parser for either pyyaml, ruamel.yaml or poyo.
+* Acting as a drop in replacement for pyyaml, ruamel.yaml or poyo.
+* Letting you worry about more interesting things than parsing config files.

 Simple example: